cytopia/devilbox/docs/configuration-files/env-file.rst

    on port ``53`` which would result in a failure when this BIND server is starting.

    You only need to set BIND to port ``53`` when you want to use the ``Auto-DNS`` feautre of the Devilbox.
-When doing so, read this article with care: :ref:`global_configuration_auto_dns`.
+When doing so, read this article with care: :ref:`setup_auto_dns`.

 Container settings